Hashish: History

 Hashish has been consumed for many centuries, though there is no clear evidence as to its first appearance.
 North India and Nepal have a long social tradition in the production of hashish, known locally as charas.

 The first attestation of the term "hashish" is in a pamphlet published in Cairo in 1123 CE, accusing Nizari Muslims of being "hashish-eaters".
 The cult of Nizari militants which emerged after the fall of the Fatimid Caliphate is commonly called the sect of the Assassins—a corruption of hashishin, Arabic for "hashish-smokers."
-The 13th-century jurist Ibn Taymiyyah prohibited the use of hashish; he mentioned that it was introduced to Levant with the Mongol invasion (throughout the 13th century).
+The 13th-century jurist Ibn Taymiyyah prohibited the use of hashish; he mentioned that it was introduced to the Levant with the Mongol invasion (throughout the 13th century).
 Smoking did not become common in the Old World until after the introduction of tobacco; until the 1500s, hashish was consumed as an edible in the Muslim world.

 In 1596, Dutchman Jan Huyghen van Linschoten spent three pages on "Bangue" (bhang) in his historic work documenting his journeys in the East.
 He particularly mentioned the Egyptian hashish.
 He said, "Bangue is likewise much used in Turkie and Egypt, and is made in three sorts, having also three names.
 The first by the Egyptians is called Assis (Hashish (Arab.)), which is the poulder of Hemp, or of Hemp leaves, which is water made in paste or dough, they would eat five pieces, (each) as big as a Chestnut (or larger); This is used by the common people, because it is of a small price, and it is no wonder, that such vertue proceedeth from the Hempe, for that according to Galens opinion, Hempe excessively filleth the head."

 Hashish arrived in Europe from the East during the 18th century, and is first mentioned scientifically by Gmelin in 1777.
 The Napoleonic campaigns introduced French troops to hashish in Egypt and the first description of its useful stems was in 1830 by pharmacist and botanist Theodor Friedrich Ludwig Nees von Esenbeck.